 A checklist of best practices to help ensure your Excel documents are accessible.
 Use in conjunction with the Minnesota State Accessible Document Reference Guide.

 PDF Accessibility Overview – Adobe

 This guide details what is meant by accessibility in the PDF file format.
 It distinguishes between the accessibility features of the file format, of Adobe Acrobat DC and of the Adobe Acrobat Reader application, and how the features of the software and the file format interact to achieve accessibility for people with disabilities.

-This guide provides a step-by-step method for analyzing existing PDF files and making them accessible based upon that analysis.
+This guide provides a step-by-step guide to creating accessible PDFs using Adobe Acrobat.
 This workflow coincides with the workflow provided in the Make Accessible Action wizard and potential issues tested for in the Accessibility Checker tool.

 This guide describes how to use the forms tools within Adobe Acrobat Pro DC to add descriptions to form fields, tag untagged forms, set the tab order, manipulate tags and perform other PDF accessibility tasks.